 Christine also likes to hang out on the red carpet.
 Any red carpet will do.
 Her list of celebrity interviews include: George Clooney, Matthew McConaughey, Julie Andrews, Taylor Swift, Jane Lynch, Simon Cowell, Mrs. Costanza, 4 of the 5 N’Syncers, Michael Phelps, Phyllis Diller, Carl Reiner and Andrea Bocelli.
 But her all-time favorite interview was with Kermit the Frog.

 Christine holds a degree in Broadcast Journalism, with Concentrations in Fine Arts and Religion from the University of Florida.
-So now you know why there is so much art, architecture, museums and houses of worship in Curious Traveler.
-At UF, Christine was a William Randolph Hearst Foundation’s Journalism Awards Honoree.
+At UF, Christine was a William Randolph Hearst Foundation’s Journalism Awards Finalist.

 Christine is also an artist.
 She studied Classical Animation at Vancouver Film School, where she produced an animated short, consisting of 1000s of individual, hand-drawn frames.
 Her hand was very tired.
 Speaking of tired, Christine is also a lifelong athlete and health nut.
 She’s proud to have run two Disney Marathons.
 No, not back-to-back.
 One at a time is goofy enough.

 Christine brings her passion for the arts, quirky characters, storytelling, lifelong learning, and of course, travel, to her pieces.
 Although she will never learn how to pack light.